Nottingham Council House: The lions

 Created by Joseph Else, the two art-deco lions each weigh 2 t and stand guard on either side of the entrance steps.
 They are similar in design to the lions used to publicise the British Empire Exhibition of 1924/25.
 Joseph Else named them, 'Agamemnon' and 'Menelaus', after the elder son and younger son of King Atreus of Mycenae, from Greek mythology.
 Alternative colloquial names are, 'Leo' (Left) and 'Oscar' (Right).

-The colloquialism, 'Meet you by the lions' (often the left lion), became part of the local dialect from the beginning of their existence, and is in fact, frequently demonstrated by the sight of people meeting and greeting nearby on a regular basis.
+The colloquialism, "Meet you by the lions" (often the left lion), became part of the local dialect from the beginning of their existence, and they are still used as a meeting place today.

 Sculpture groups around the dome

 These groups were created by Joseph Else and three former students of the School of Art.
 All the sculptors were born and raised in Nottingham.